 A Small App is a framework that runs as a service in Android.
 However, unlike a regular service, it has a user-interface overlaid on top of the currently running activity.
 A Small App has access to all regular android framework APIs, just as a usual app would have.
 And it can be either a self contained app or an extension to another app, with merged code, resources, and manifest.

 New use cases and good visibility

 By developing a Small App, it can help you gain visibility for your application.
 On supported devices, the Small App launcher is a part of the system bar.
 When you develop a Small App according to the developer guidelines, your Small App will appear in a predefined search on Google Play.
 All users having a supported device will then see your Small App when looking for new Small Apps through the Small App interface.
 This means you have a really good way to get more visibility by developing a Small App!

-In the Sony Add-on SDK kit (and the Sony Add-on SDK documentation kit), there is also a Hello World code example available for Small Apps.
-This code example provides you with basic code to be able to create a Small App, along with the code that you use to configure the size and layout options that are available.
-In the Sony Add-on SDK emulator, you can launch the Small Apps Launcher from the list of available apps, and this way test the Small App you have created.
-For more information, see the Sony Add-on SDK documentation kit.
+Withe the Small App API, you will get a Hello World code example which provides you with basic code to be able to create a Small App, along with the code that you use to configure the size and layout options that are available.
+In the included emulator, you can launch the Small Apps Launcher from the list of available apps, and this way test the Small App you have created.
+For more information, see the documentation kit.